PaimaStudios/paima-engine-docs/docs/home/50-smart-contracts/200-evm/300-deploy-stateful-nft.md

 When you run `npm run chain:deploy`, you'll see addresses shown for the deployments (you can also find them later in the `deployed_addresses.json` file)

-Use these to populate your yml file base on any [primitive](../../300-react-to-events/2-primitive-catalogue/10-evm/3-ERC721.md) you need
+Use these to populate your `.yml` file base on any [primitive](../../300-react-to-events/2-primitive-catalogue/10-evm/3-ERC721.md) you need

 ```yml
 extensions: